kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     \
     <img src="./media/image105.png" width="876" height="426" />

 3. You may explore the other extensions under IBM Extensions.
-Some only apply to Traditional WAS, some only to Liberty, and some to both.
+Some only apply to WAS traditional, some only to Liberty, and some to both.
 Unlike MAT, IEMA is not officially supported but we try to fix and enhance it as time permits.

 # Health Center